About my instruments

 About my current catalogue

-Relation with customers
+Relations with customers

-Since I have been a customer myself many years ago when still a lute student at the conservatory, I perfectly know what is like to be “on the other side”.
+Since I have been a customer myself many years ago when still a lute student at the conservatory, I perfectly know what it is like to be “on the other side”.
 The experience of commissioning an instrument comes with a lot of expectation and hope.
 Both professionals and amateurs expect that instrument to be a source of intense musical pleasure (hopefully for a lifetime) as well as a tool that helps them bring out their best musicianship.
 Being aware of all this, I take enormous efforts for it to be true and try to accommodate individual wishes, tailoring each commission to their expectations within the historical background of each instrument.

 By the time the instrument is in one piece and before polishing and applying the finish I put the strings on and evaluate the sound it produces for a while.
 At this stage and once the strings have settled, I play different styles of music within the repertoire of the instrument in order to evaluate some parameters that to my view are essential for a top professional instrument.
 Some of these aspects are: